 - 13. By her testimony, she has completed thousands of Interqual reviews determining whether a hospital stay met Interqual's criteria for an inpatient stay.
 (T pp. 25, 30) Ms. Diamond is familiar with and uses DMA's policies and manuals.
 (T p.
 23). - 14.
 Ms. Diamond was accepted as an expert in the administration of Interqual Level of Care Criteria and her testimony is to be given the weight the trier of fact deems appropriate.
 (T p.
 34) - 15.
 Upon receipt of the medical records from a hospital, the HMS nurse reviewer selects the version of Interqual to use based upon the date of admission and the category of treatment and then would check the appropriate boxes in the screening tool depending upon the nurse's review of the records.
 (T p.
 30). - 16.
 According to Ms. Diamond, the process that HMS uses is that the nurse reviewer reviews the records and completes the Interqual clinical assessment based upon the date of service.
 (T p.
 42) If the Interqual criteria are met justifying in-patient treatment, then it is a non-finding and no recoupment is sought.
 (T p.
 42) If the Interqual criteria are not met, then the file is sent back to a supervisor for assignment to a licensed physician to review.
 (T p.
 42) If the physician finds that the admission to inpatient setting was medically necessary despite not meeting Interqual guidelines, the admission is entered as a non-finding and no recoupment is sought.
 (T pp. 42-43) If, on the other hand, the physician finds that admission to inpatient setting was not medically necessary, HMS seeks recoupment for the admission to a setting that is not medically necessary.
 (T p.
 43). - 17.
-Ms. Diamond did not identify the nurse reviewer in this case, and thus it is not known whether the nurse is licensed in North Carolina or anywhere else.
-She generally has no knowledge of the credentials or experience of the nurse reviewers nor how a particular nurse applies the Interqual assessment.
-In essence, she generally knows nothing about most nurses other than the name, an identifying number and which state the nurse is licensed in.
-(T pp. 55, 59) - 18.
+Ms. Diamond identified the nurse reviewer in the case as a nurse licensed in North Carolina.
+She has no knowledge of the credentials or experience of the nurse reviewer nor how that particular nurse applied the Interqual assessment.
+In essence, she knows nothing about that nurse other than the name, an identifying number and which state she is licensed in.
+(T. pp. 55, 59) - 18.
 Ms. Diamond acknowledges that each nurse reviewer also prepares a written summary.
-(T. pp. 61-62) The summary is the reviewing nurse's assertion of what was important from the file, not part of the Interqual assessment.
+(T. pp. 61-62) The summary is that reviewing nurse's assertion of what was important from the file, not part of the Interqual assessment.
 The summary is forwarded to the reviewing physician who may or may not use the summary.
 No reviewing nurse appeared and testified in this hearing. - 19.
 Ms. Diamond was not aware if an "inter-rater" was used by reviewing nurses to assure accuracy and reliability between the different professionals using the Interqual.
 (T. p.
 58) - 20.
 Ms. Diamond had no role in reviewing this file except and until to provide testimony in this contested case.
 She was not the reviewing nurse and has no underlying knowledge of anything about the particular files but is offering her opinion on the application of Interqual. - 21.
 Laurence H. Raney, M.D. was called to testify by the Respondent.
 Dr. Raney is Board Certified in Emergency Medicine.
 He received his MD from the University of Florida in 1983 and is a member of the American College of Emergency Physicians, the American Academy of Emergency Medicine and the Air Medical Physicians Association.
 (Rsp.
 Ex.
 18, T. pp. 72-77).